What is Ménière disease?

 Most often, Ménière disease is caused by more than one factor.

-What are the risk factors for Ménière disease?
+Who is at risk for Ménière disease?

 Anyone can get Ménière disease.
 It’s more common in people in their 40s and 50s.
 There

 Symptoms can happen suddenly and may happen daily.
 Or they may not happen often.
 The